kayalash/hit-the-tile/README.md

 # Hit the Tile
 This is a game that I made for my Grade 12 Culminating Activity Project.

-We we're instructed to use Java and the Ready to Program IDE by Holtsoft to create a Java applet game using  the mouse, keyboard, sound and graphics Java applets.
+We were instructed to use Java and the Ready to Program IDE by Holtsoft to create a Java applet game using  the mouse, keyboard, sound and graphics Java applets.

 Unfortunately, this game only works on the Ready to Program IDE that I built it on.
 You